dzlau/stripe-supabase-saas-template/README.md

 2. ADD `SUPABASE_URL` and `SUPABASE_ANON_KEY` to your .env file
 3.
 ![image](https://github.com/user-attachments/assets/c8eb5236-96f1-4824-9998-3c54a4bcce12)
+4. Add `NEXT_PUBLIC_WEBSITE_URL` to let Supabase know where to redirect the user after the Oauth flow(if using oauth).

+#### Setup Google OAUTH Social Auth
+You can easily set up social auth with this template.
+First navigate to google cloud and create a new project.
+All code is written.
+You just need to add the `GOOGLE_OAUTH_CLIENT_ID` and `GOOGLE_OAUTH_CLIENT_SECRET` to your `.env` file.

+1. Follow these [instructions](https://supabase.com/docs/guides/auth/social-login/auth-google?queryGroups=environment&environment=server) to set up Google OAuth.

+#### Setup Github OAUTH Social Auth
+You can easily set up social auth with this template.
+First navigate to google cloud and create a new project.
+All code is written.
+You just need to add the `GITHUB_OAUTH_CLIENT_ID` and `GITHUB_OAUTH_CLIENT_SECRET` to your `.env` file.

+1. Follow these [instructions](https://supabase.com/docs/guides/auth/social-login/auth-github?queryGroups=environment&environment=server) to set up Github OAuth.

 ### Setup Postgres DB
 You can use any Postgres db with this boilerplate code.
 Feel free to use [Vercel's Marketplace](https://vercel.com/marketplace) to browse through a collection of first-party services to add to your Vercel project.